inigoflores/pisces-p100-tools/SD_Image/README.md

 Currently Pisces has not released config files for the **V3 card** ([see repo](https://github.com/piscesminer/Firmware-script-p100/tree/master/PacketForward/Config)).
 It's probably safe to assume it uses the above V2 config scripts.

+In case you want to use a **V1 version** (European, there is no V1 US version), run the following:

+    sudo wget https://raw.githubusercontent.com/piscesminer/Firmware-script-p100/master/PacketForward/Config/V1/EU868.sh -O - |sudo bash

 ## Download